 Motivated by personal growth, creativity, and suited to matrix organizations with cross-functional teams, this pattern is seen in loose, temporary team structures.

 Rewards include cross-functional lateral assignments and training.

 Key competencies include creativity, teamwork, skill diversity, lateral coordination, people development.

-–Transitory – Lateral moves of shorter duration (three to five years) are motivated by desire for variety, independence.
+–Transitory – Lateral moves with three to five year tenures are motivated by desire for variety, independence.

 Most often found in temporary team structures, behavioral skills include speed, networking, adaptability, fast learning, project focus.